Plane crashes into potato processing plant in Heyburn

-HEYBURN, Idaho — Emergency responders are on scene after a plane crashed into a processing plant in Heyburn, Idaho Wednesday morning.
+HEYBURN, Idaho — Emergency responders are on scene after a plane crashed into a processing plant Wednesday morning in Heyburn, Idaho.

 The plane crash was reported at 8:36 a.m., according to the Minidoka County Sheriff's Office.